zzfima/Worker-service-stock-market-/WorkerServiceStockMarket/README.md

 ## Usage

 1. **Run the Application**: Execute `WorkerServiceStockMarket.exe` from the `bin\Debug\net10.0-windows` folder
-2. **System Tray Icon**: The app will appear in the system tray with an application icon
+2. **System Tray Icon**: The app will appear in the system tray with the stock-market icon
 3. **Configure Stocks**: Right-click the tray icon and select "Configure" to add/remove stocks
 4. **View Prices**: Click "Show Stock Prices" or "Update Now" to see current prices
 5. **Exit**: Only accessible via the "Exit" option in the system tray menu